plot.variable generates a

 function.

-of interest), time_labels (labels for multiple survival horizons) and
+time, or a vector of them), time_labels (labels for multiple

 Arguments